camelaissani/frontexpress/README.md

 ```

-## Routing samples
+## Navigation path and frontexpress routing

 ### Disclaimer

 >
 > In this first version of frontexpress, the API is not completely the mirror of the expressjs one.
 >
 > There are some missing methods.
-Currently, the use, get, post... methods having a middlewares array as parameter are not available.
+Currently, the use, get, post... methods having a middleware array as parameter are not available.
 > The string pattern to define route paths is not yet implemented.
 >
 > Obviously, the objective is to have the same API as expressjs when the methods make sense browser side.